Why it’s important

 - In 2019, Women’s College Hospital launched Women’s Virtual, Canada’s first virtual hospital.
 Working with our health system partners, WCH has developed a series of virtual care programs focused on enhancing care, as well as supporting and working with providers in primary care and long-term care.

-- 77% of Women’s College Hospital patients are women, and 33% of total patients are born outside of Canada.
+- 75% of Women’s College Hospital patients are women.

 For Julie, taking care of her mental health wasn’t only necessary for her own well-being, it was also vitally important to the health of her entire family.Read the rest of Julie’s Story